 The initial entity to be considered for modelling the Core and Facilitators Logical Components is the Data Source.
 This represents a Web-based system which shares its data in the GDDS DE.
+Concretely, Data Sources can cover a wide range of possible data sharing systems, including (but not limited to): large data ecosystems, in-situ observation networks, IoT networks, smaller data sharing systems targeting very specific discipline domains/sub-domains, etc.

 For the scope of this document, it is useful to model the Data Source (Figure 5) as a component which exposes two interfaces: (i) Dataset Discovery, and (ii) Dataset Access.
 A Data Source is managed by a Data Provider.